AfroDizzzy/Parking-Garage-FE-BE/README.md

 ## Back-End

 Express was the library of choice for the backend given that I am comfortable with it, and because Quanitiful use it with their backend systems.

 MVC or a service-oriented backend structure was used for the structure of this project.
 For example: interaction with the booking data(CRUD operations) is handled inside the bookingModel, the calls to models and their services is done inside the bookingController.
 There isnt any view or presentation layer since this is an API that doesnt return HTML.
 There isnt any service layer or any complex business logic, however the middleware can be see as the service layer as it processes any inputs to the endpoints before passing the request into the controllers.

-An in-memory array is the "database" for the backend, with abit more a time sqlite would have been used as the in-memory database of choice.
+An in-memory array is the "database" for the backend, with abit more a time SQLite would have been used as the in-memory database of choice.
 Naturally this could be extracted further into a stand-alone database given even more time.
+Given the in-memory nature, the booking dissapear when the API is restarted.
+With SQLite the "db" could be stored in an s3 bucket to maintain state while still being in-memory.

 Basic input validation has been include for the input dates, employee id's, and note length limit.

+CORS security has been implemented due to how easy it was to implement but it should be noted that due to the simple nature of the application (and lack of other validation), that it is an unneeded feature.

 ### known bugs/issues

 There is no way to add/remove users.
 Can be done manually by admins but can be quite time-consuming once you scale to a larger user-base.

 No authentification/authorisation due to time constraints.
-Therefore no cors middleware used.

 No cross-site protecting for the notes input area.
 Simple cleansing of the input would fix this.

 Not really an issue but something to note, but I've written this using no classes and used interfaces instead.